microsoft/Recursive-Cascaded-Networks/README.md

 ## Evaluation

-If you wish to test the pretrained [10-cascade VTN (for liver)](https://drive.google.com/open?id=1ECGIXccx2vhybrWff7DWW6keAjilEZcT) for example, please first make sure that the evaluation datasets for liver CT scans, [SLIVER, LiTS, and LSPIG](https://drive.google.com/open?id=1xQMmYk9S8En2k_uavytuHeeSmN253jKo), have been placed into the "datasets" folder.
+If you wish to evaluate the pretrained [10-cascade VTN (for liver)](https://drive.google.com/open?id=1ECGIXccx2vhybrWff7DWW6keAjilEZcT) for example, please first make sure that the evaluation datasets for liver CT scans, [SLIVER, LiTS, and LSPIG](https://drive.google.com/open?id=1xQMmYk9S8En2k_uavytuHeeSmN253jKo), have been placed into the "datasets" folder.
 For evaluation on the SLIVER dataset (20 * 19 pairs in total), please run:

 `python eval.py -c weights/VTN-10-liver -g YOUR_GPU_DEVICES`